What is ADXO?

 The new icons () that appear in ADXO appear when an item is first added remain in place for seven days.
 Once an operation has been completed, its corresponding item is transferred to a table of archived operations.
 The "new icon", "archive", and "current operation highlighting" processing occurs automatically once a day, shortly after midnight, Eastern Local Time (4 or 5 AM Z).
 This processing also occurs whenever new items are added manually.
 So, the main ADXO table, the "alternate sort tables", and the current year archive table are each updated at least once a day.

-New ADXO-related topics will appear here soon.
-Please check back.
-Do you have a question about ADXO?
-If so, send it to: Bill@ng3k.com and I'll make sure it's answered on this page.
+Do you have a question or suggestion concerning ADXO?
+If so, send them to: Bill@ng3k.com and I'll make sure they're answered either directly by return email or on this page.

 Bill@ng3k.com (Corrections, additions, suggestions are welcomed)